10 Tips to Fix Command + R Not Working on Mac (Tahoe/Sequoia)

-If your Mac has problems like Mac won’t boot, you may boot your Mac into recovery mode by using the Command + R keyboard shortcut to reinstall macOS, etc. You can press the Power button and immediately press Command + R to enter into recovery mode.
+If your Mac has problems like Mac won’t boot, you may boot your Mac into recovery mode by using the Command + R keyboard shortcut to reinstall macOS, etc. You can press the Power button and immediately press Command + R to enter recovery mode.
 However, if Command + R is not working on your Mac, you may try the 10 tips below to fix the issue.

 1. Restart Your Mac and Try to Enter Recovery Mode Again